Torneio Mercosul

-Torneio Mercosul (English: Mercosur Tournament, Spanish: Torneo Mercosur) was an international football competition played in 1995 in Santa Catarina state, Brazil.
+Torneio Mercosul (English: Mercosur Tournament, Spanish: Torneo Mercosur) was an international football friendly competition played in 1995 and 1996.
+The 1995 edition was played in Santa Catarina state, Brazil.

 The competition was considered at the time, by Santa Catarina press, as an embryo of Copa Mercosur.
 It was intended to have a second edition of Torneio Mercosul in 1996, but it never happened.
 The budget of the competition was US$ 400,000.00.
 CONMEBOL did not recognize this competition.

+1995

 Invited teams

 Barcelona, Estudiantes, Grêmio, Internacional, Juventude, Peñarol and Racing declined the invitation to play in the competition.

 Organizers of the competition

-The organizers of the competition were Centertur and Estratégia B.

-Companies supporting Torneio Mercosul

-Cecrisa, Construtora Caseca, Petrobras, and Sadia were the companies that supported the competition.
+The organizers of the competition were Centertur and Estratégia B. Cecrisa, Construtora Caseca, Petrobras, and Sadia were the companies that supported the competition.

 Format

 The first round was played in four playoff matches.
 Marcílio Dias got a bye in this round.
 In the second round, Marcílio Dias played against one of the first round qualified teams for a semifinal spot.
 The next round was the semifinal round, followed by the final.